Lupanar: Erotic frescoes

-Female Prostitutes
+Female prostitutes

 Female prostitutes were frequently described as characters in Roman literature; however, first-hand accounts of real prostitutes are far more rare.
-One out of every five prostitutes was a slave.
 The owner of these prostitutes was called a Leno.
 The Leno would buy girls (usually from the East) for prices around 600 sesterces to be their slaves.
 Other prostitutes were forced into work at the brothel as a result of financial crisis and family run institutions.
 It was quite rare for a prostitute to make enough money to escape working at the brothel.

 The life of a prostitute in Pompeii was a challenging one.
 Whether they were enslaved or merely too poor to deny work, prostitutes hardly refused a client.
 It was not uncommon for prostitutes to be robbed, beaten, raped, and even killed while working at the brothel.
 The women inside the brothel faced such abuse by both clients and managers.
 Because so many prostitutes were slaves, they were often subject to sexual and physical violence.
 Clients were often possessive and jealous towards their preferred prostitutes and retaliated by threatening and beating them.

 One of the most infamous examples of sex worker abuse in Ancient Rome, more specifically northern Africa, involved an enslaved woman named Adultera who was forced to wear a lead collar.
 The collar featured an inscription that read, "Adultera [is my name], I am a prostitute.
 Restrain [me] because I have fled from Bulla Regia."
 Historians have noted that a blacksmith would have hammered the collar shut whilst around her neck.
 The collar was found still wrapped around the neck of her skeleton.

 Prostitutes were not only responsible for physical labor but also emotional labor.
 The prostitutes of lupanar were expected to offer kindness and support to clients beyond physical affection and sexual favors.
 Prostitutes were noted to heal wounds and build the self esteems of upset visitors.
 Many clients pretended the prostitutes were legitimately interested in them as people and sexual partners to create an illusion of love.
 Sometimes, clients and prostitutes did have long-term relationships as shown in legal texts.